jhauschild/sphinx_cfg_options/test.rst

   Some description.

 See, there you go.
-You can also link to :prm:coll:`DMRG`
+You can also link to the collection :prm:coll:`DMRG`, and individual parameters like :prm:entry:`DMRG.a` or :prm:entry:`DMRG.b`